funcionante/makerlab/_docs/developer/Solr-engine.md

 guide for more details).

 The server (presented below), being a flask app, usually `python solr.py` suffices.
-This shoulld only be done for debug purposes though.
+This should only be done for debug purposes though.
 For production, a `solr_uwsgi.ini` is included which handles the configuration in order to properly run the server.
 Again, refer to the installation guide for more details.